BMW 5 Series (E12): Special models

 On the Belgian and Greek markets, there was a BMW 518 Deluxe version.
-One thousand of these cars were sold in 1979-1980.
+One thousand of these cars were sold in 1979–1980.
 This was a BMW 518 equipped as the 528i top model with additional luxury items such as headrests on the back seats.
-It was rumored that this special version was produced for the Iranian government, as a car for top officials under the shah’s rule.
+It was rumored that this special version was produced for the Iranian government, as a car for top officials under the shah's rule.
 Due to the Iranian revolution these cars were never delivered.
 Instead, they have been sold as a special version in Belgium and Greece.

-The Portuguese market also received nearly 700 CKD units due to the local regulations that demanded a certain amount of vehicles sold in Portugal to be locally assembled.
+The Portuguese market also received nearly 700 CKD units due to the local regulations that demanded a certain number of vehicles sold in Portugal to be locally assembled.

 For the Swedish market the complete BMW 5 range was not offered, due to local emissions regulations.
 For the early E12 the models BMW 518, BMW 520, BMW 520i, and BMW 525 were offered - with the BMW 528 missing.
 The series 2 range of was reduced to three models: BMW 518i, BMW 520i and BMW 528i.
 The 528i became available as a result of Switzerland having adopted the same emissions rules, making it worthwhile to develop such a version.
 Unique to the Swedish market were a BMW 518i and a BMW 520i, fitted with the identical 2 litre engine, but the BMW 518i receiving poorer equipment.
 The BMW 520i was fitted with chromed wheel rings and a locking fuel cap.
 It was also fitted with head restraints in the rear, an armrest in the middle of the rear bench, steering wheel height adjustment, seat height adjustment for the drivers seat, a wooden shifter knob, and a rear heater.